dorianprill/bsfun/README.md

 ## Basis Spline Fun(ctions)

-This is a super simple Rust library for working with basis splines and [NURBS (Non-Uniform Rational B-Splines)](https://en.wikipedia.org/wiki/Non-uniform_rational_B-spline) with zero dependecies (besides `alloc::Vec`).
+This is a super simple Rust library for working with basis splines and [NURBS (Non-Uniform Rational B-Splines)](https://en.wikipedia.org/wiki/Non-uniform_rational_B-spline) in arbitrary dimension with zero dependecies (besides `alloc::Vec`).

-It consists of only four functions:
+These five basic functions are used in `NURBSCurve` and `NURBSSurface` evaluation:

-1. `bspline_basis()` Calculate the value of a basis spline at a given `t`
+1. `bspline_basis()` Calculate the value of a basis spline at a given `t`.
+This is the basic building block for all splines and the rational basis functions.
-2. `rational_bspline_basis()` Calculate the value of a rational basis spline at a given `t`
+2. `rational_bspline_basis_curve()` Calculate the value of a rational basis spline for curves at a given `t`
+3. `rational_bspline_basis_surface()` Calculate the value of a rational basis spline for surfaces at a given value pair `(u, v)`
-3. `nurbs_curve_point()` Calculate the value of a NURBS curve at a given value `t`
+4. `nurbs_curve_point()` Calculate the value of a NURBS curve at a given value `t`
-4. `nurbs_surface_point()` Calculate the value of a NURBS surface at a given value pair `(u, v)`
+5. `nurbs_surface_point()` Calculate the value of a NURBS surface at a given value pair `(u, v)`

-You could use `1` and `2` to build your own Splines. `3` and `4` are just functions for calculating the value of a NURBS curve or surface for a set of parameters.
+You could use `1`, `2` and `3` to build your own Splines. `4` and `5` are just functions for calculating the value of a NURBS curve or surface for a set of parameters directly.

+> Caution: `4` and `5` are mostly for playing around and will not validate parameters for you.
+You have to make sure that the parameters are in the correct range and of correct shape yourself.
+If you don't want that use the structs `NURBSCurve` and `NURBSSurface` and their `eval()` methods

-Since this library does not provide any structs or traits you have take care of the proper shapes of knots, weights and control points for any given degree yourself.
-You may find a more practical NURBS implementation in the libraries `truck` and `capstan`.
+Since this library does not have enhanced functionality beyond curve evaluations, you may want to use a more practical NURBS implementation from e.g. the library `truck`.

 ## Visualization of B-Spline Basis Functions up to Degree 4